Rates, discounts and monetary transactions

 Communication with your accountant, tax specialist, lawyer or other advisor.
 Party concerned

-based on time spent
+time spent basis

-Fee in Euro (€)
+Fees in euro (€)

 Testator